$125 off any CGM Plan. Use code FALL125

 flourless banana bread bars

 This flourless, gluten-free recipe is made from oats.
-Oats are high in fiber and have also been shown to reduce blood sugar levels and improve insulin sensitivity.
-This tasty bread also contains peanut butter, which may benefit heart health and add extra protein and fats to this dessert.
+Oats are high in both insoluble and soluble fiber and have also been shown to reduce blood sugar levels and improve insulin sensitivity.
+This tasty bread also contains peanut butter, which may benefit heart health and adds extra protein and fats to this dessert.

 Ingredients